madprops/qool/README.md

-This is a frontend to qrcode-rust
+This is a frontend to qrcode-rust that allows you to generate QR Code images and save them to a file.

-Options include:
+# Options

 - Text to encode
 - Path to save image